Linx-ESP/auto-compress-roms/README.md

 - .zip/.7z/.rar - extract (not yet)
 - .iso - reformat/compress
   - Wii: .wbfs
+    -
   - Dolphin: .rvz
     - Might need a (.nkit extract) or (.wbfs to .iso) first
+    - Requires full dolphin installation, not possible in TrueNAS (therefor, not a priority)
   - CEMU: .wua
   - PS2: .zso
     - Might need a (.bin + .cue to .iso) first